 - Pregnant pooches, or those who are nursing puppies

 - Those with special medical conditions, particularly those with one of several canine bleeding disorders

-- Those who are currently taking antibiotics or aspirin.
-Talk to your vet about your dog’s current medications before giving your dog Pepto
+- Those who are currently taking antibiotics, aspirin or non-steroidal anti-inflammatory agents (NSAIDs) such as Rimadyl and Deramaxx.
+Talk to your vet about your dog’s current medications before giving your dog Pepto.

 A safer choice is a bismuth subsalicylate product formulated especially for dogs called Corrective Suspension, which is only available via your vet.

 Veterinarian, Dr. JoAnna Pendergrass answers some common questions.

 What kind of Pepto-Bismol is safe for dogs?